LianaN/local_humpback_vocalization/README.md

     ```
 4. Launch your preferred IDE to access the notebooks

-If you are using a web IDE Google Colaboratory, please follow instructions from `notebooks/0_dev_environment_setup.ipynb` to get started.
+If you are using [Google Colaboratory](https://colab.research.google.com/) as your web IDE, please follow instructions from `notebooks/0_dev_environment_setup.ipynb` to get started.

 ## Notebooks